 As the name suggests, a water softener is necessary to soften hard water (like well water and New Jersey water).
 This prevents the deposit of minerals on the insides of the dishwasher, prolonging the machine’s lifespan.
 Soft water also enhances sparkling results, leaving no streaks or water spots on the dishes.

 The bad news is that KitchenAid does not have any dishwasher models with a water softener.
 The feature is limited to some Bosch, Miele, and Frigidaire models.
-You should make use of rinse aid in your washing water to extract the salt deposits.
+You should make use of rinse aid in your washing water to enhance drying and for shiny results.